aturner-epcc/cirrus-new-docs/docs/user-guide/connecting.md

 (If you created your key with a different name, replace `id_rsa` in the command with the name of your private key file).
-You will be prompted for your SSH key\'s passphrase.
+You will be prompted for your SSH key's passphrase.

 You can then use the `-A` flag when connecting to your intermediate
 cluster: